idexus/SlimTcpServer/src/SlimTcpServer/docs/README.md

 # SlimTcpServer

-A slim TCP server and client library
+A simple TCP server and client library

 # License